Sales & Operations Planning (S&OP)

 Evolving Your S&OP Journey with Scalable Solutions and Expert Guidance

 It’s time to drive real value- and develop a cadence of activities that supports the needs of the business now and as things change- while keeping the cross functional stakeholders aligned and rowing in the same direction.
-The Integrated Business Planning (IBP) offering from SAP, also known as SAP S&OP, offers a much lower barrier to entry than older APS (Advanced Planning Solutions).
+The Integrated Business Planning (IBP) offering from SAP, also known as SAP S&OP, offers a much lower barrier to entry than older Advanced Planning Solutions (APS).
 Whether the team is ready to up their game in assimilating multiple points of view or new data into the demand planning process, you’re ready to get serious about pulling Product Lifecycle Management (PLM) into the mix, you’d like to get some real revenue reconciliation woven into the process, you’re serious about multi-echelon inventory optimization, or it’s time for optimizing demand and supply matching using what-if scenarios and simulations.

 The best part is that it can start very simply and then grow with the maturity and adoption of the people and processes.
 Reveal loves helping organizations level up their S&OP process and optimize the use of IBP through education and application.
 Our goal is to get the organization working in harmony to align plans, schedules and actual activities- working with relevant information at relevant ranges.
 If IBP is a mystery, we can help make it clear and consumable.